Student Association Handbook

 DEPOSIT

-If you have a deposit for your Student Association account, please take the cash or cheque to the paper & supply co. (formerly known as the GreenText and More Bookstore) and let them know you would like to make a deposit.
+If you have a deposit for your Student Association account, please take the cash or cheque to paper & supply co. and let them know you would like to make a deposit.
 Your Student Association account will be updated the following business day.
 All cheques must be made payable to the “Student Union of UBC Okanagan” with your Student Association name noted in the memo, no exceptions.
 We are not able to deposit cheques that are not properly filled out.

 If a business is mailing a cheque to the Students’ Union, provide them with our mailing address and ensure you list your Student Association name and the Students’ Union of UBC Okanagan: